JavaScript is disabled

 The ratio option

-However, there is some fairly strict criteria around who can and can’t use the ratio option.
+There are some fairly strict criteria around who can and can’t use the ratio option.
 To use the ratio option, you must:

-• Have been registered for GST for the whole of the previous tax year - and part of the tax year before that!
+• Have been registered for GST for the whole of the previous tax year, and part of the tax year before that (!)

-• Have a Residual Income Tax greater than $5,000 from 2020.
+• Have a RIT greater than $5,000 from the previous financial year.

 • File your GST returns monthly or 2-monthly.